foundweekends/giter8/README.markdown

 [![Build Status](https://travis-ci.org/foundweekends/giter8.svg?branch=0.7.x)](https://travis-ci.org/foundweekends/giter8)

-Giter8 is a command line tool to generate files and directories from templates published on github or any other Git repository.
+Giter8 is a command line tool to generate files and directories from templates published on GitHub or any other Git repository.

 See [Giter8 documentation][docs] for the full story.